raf203/scheduler/README.md

-##scheduler Challenge
+## Scheduler Challenge

-#Request
+# Request
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner
 SO THAT I can manage my time effectively

-#Complete the following Acceptance Criteria
+# Complete the following Acceptance Criteria
 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar